microsoft/ApplicationInsights-dotnet/README.md

 ### Use the TelemetryClient to send telemetry

 This "core" library does not provide any automatic telemetry collection or any automatic meta-data properties.
 You can populate common context on the `TelemetryClient.context` property which will be automatically attached to each telemetry item sent.
-You can also attach additional propety data to each telemetry item sent.
+You can also attach additional property data to each telemetry item sent.
 The `TelemetryClient` also exposes a number of `Track...()` methods that can be used to send all core telemetry types understood by the Application Insights service.
 Some example use cases are shown below.

 ```C#
 tc.Context.User.Id = Environment.GetUserName(); // This is probably a bad idea from a PII perspective.